DIY are fun but can be tricky, knowing when you’re way in over your head could save you thousands of dollars.

 Deciding on whether to hire a contractor or indulge oneself is crucial.
 KD Construction and Consulting have great tips that guide the way.
 “DIY projects are great but I would certainly stay away from plumbing and electrical, because these are incredibly hazardous.
+Just hire a plumbing company like OneTorontoPlumbing.com to fix it for you!
 You can flood your house or literally blow it up.
 By trying to save a few hundred dollars you may end paying thousands more,” says Hector DiDonato- Project Manager at KD Construction and Consulting.

 Here are some jobs to watch out for:

 1- If the work demands fine finishing e.g. spackling and sanding for dry or trim, one should resort to consulting an expert.
 You’ll need a professional who has mastered this craft over years of experience if you want it to look good.

 2- Repairing minor leaks on the roof, fixing shingles, or installing flashing is tricky.
 You may end up exposing part of the roof to weather and vermin.

 3- Anything that involves direct contact with electric supply wires is also dangerous and should be left for someone with proper knowledge on what (s)he doing.